amiaopensource/digibase/README.md

 ##Installation
 Digibase and its required software can be easily installed used the Homebrew package manager for Mac OS X. Instructions for installing Homebrew are [here](http://brew.sh).

+How you install MySQL all depends on how you want to use digibase.
+If you are using multiple computers to digitize you may want to have a separate computer run as a database server.
+In which case, install MySQL on your server by running `brew install mysql`.
 Digibase is currently listed a dependency of vrecord.
 Even if you already have an installation of vrecord you should run `brew update` in the Terminal to get the latest installation formulae.
 Now run either `brew install vrecord` or `brew upgrade vrecord`.
 When digibase installs it should also install MySQL.

 In order to use digibase, you will need to setup a MySQL server.
 Run `mysql.server start`.
 This will start an instance of the MySQL server.
 Make sure starting the server is successful.
 Now run `mysql_secure_installation` to secure your installation.
 Follow the prompts.